-Log inHome PageDon't forget to use our website and twitter to keep up to date or contact Mrs J Cory, School Secretary or Miss Watts, School Administrator in the first instance if you have any questions or queries.
+Log inHome PageDon't forget to use our website and Twitter to keep up to date or contact Mrs J Cory, School Secretary or Miss Watts, School Administrator in the first instance if you have any questions or queries.
 Contact details given at the bottom of the page.
 ‘Home Learning’ tasks have been added to the Class webpages.

 Live updates from the October 2016 visit to Tanzania